-Holidays in the UK are often underrated or over looked in favour of travelling overseas.
-However, there is so much to do here especially during the summer.
+Holidays in the UK are often underrated or overlooked in favour of travelling overseas.
+However, in recent years a lot more people have been looking at the Holiday Homes For Sale North Yorkshire, renting AirBnB’s, and having week-long staycations on the coast.
+There is so much to do here especially during the summer.
 Here are five of the best towns for summer outdoor activities to enjoy in the UK.

 Blackpool – something for everyone